CNOS: A Strong Baseline for CAD-based Novel Object Segmentation: Method

-\paragraph{Views aggregation.} By aggregating the similarity scores over all $\NumViews$ templates for each CAD model, we obtain a matrix of size $\NumProposals \times \NumTestObjects$.
+\customparagraph{View aggregation.} By aggregating the similarity scores over all $\NumViews$ templates for each CAD model, we obtain a matrix of size $\NumProposals \times \NumTestObjects$.
 This matrix represents the similarity between each proposal $\text{p}_i$ and each CAD model.
-We experiment with different aggregation functions, such as Mean, Max, Median, and Mean of top k highest, noted $\text{Mean}_k$.
-Among these, we find that $\text{Mean}_k$ yields the most robust results.
+We experiment with different aggregation functions, such as Mean, Max, Median, and Mean of top $k$ highest, noted $\text{Mean}_k$, and find that $\text{Mean}_k$ yields the best results.